camallen/sidekiq-err/README.md

 Status of your sidekiq system - useful for Kubernetes Liveness probes

-This gem provides an executable `sidekiq_status` to enumerate the state of a running sidekiq system.
+This gem provides a binary `sidekiq_status` to enumerate the state of a running sidekiq system.

 Heavily inspired by `sidekiqctl`, sadly removed in [sidekiq v6](https://github.com/mperham/sidekiq/blob/74ccba6c68b1df31d615991fb2749fc19de8fbf7/bin/sidekiqctl) - RIP.

-This executable will return a 0 exit code if it detects a sidekiq process and a non-zero exit code if no sidekiq process is running.
+This binary will return a 0 exit code if it detects a sidekiq process and a non-zero exit code if no sidekiq process is running.

 The above can be used in combination with a Kubernetes liveness probe, e.g.